mysociety/twfy-votes-django/votes/markdown/motion_types.md

 However, it can also only be called once a day, so sometimes people in *favour* of a debate will call for this vote earlier when there are more people around.
 This prevents it being used to close debate later on.

+## Reasons committee

+Where a Lords amendment has been rejected without an alternative, a committee is assigned to draw up a reason for each disagreement to return to the Lords.

 ## EU document scrutiny

 Now historical, but a vote recognising an EU document in Parliament was a requirement before a minister could support in council.